Emotions & Self-Care

 Nationally & Globally

-Nonconsensual or unwanted sexual contact is never ok, regardless of the state or country in which it occurs.
+Nonconsensual or unwanted sexual contact is never okay, regardless of the state or country in which it occurs.
 Below are resources to find information and support nationally and internationally.

 RAINN is the largest US network supporting survivors of sexual assault and abuse, and offers a free, completely anonymous and confidential 24/7 online chat service that you can access from anywhere around the globe.
 Chat with a trained RAINN support specialist anytime at online.rainn.org.